US, EU announce new partnership to undercut Russian energy | Headlines

 - Belgium

-The US and European Union on Friday announced a new partnership to reduce the continent's reliance on Russian energy, the start of a years-long initiative to further isolate Moscow after its invasion of Ukraine.
+The US and European Union on Friday announced a new partnership to reduce the continent's reliance on Russian energy, a step top officials characterised as the start of a years-long initiative to further isolate Moscow after its invasion of Ukraine.

+US President Joe Biden asserted that Russian President Vladimir Putin uses energy to “coerce and manipulate his neighbours” and uses the profits from its sale to “drive his war machine”.

+Biden said the partnership he announced jointly with a top European Union official would turn that dynamic on its head by reducing Europe's dependence on Russian energy sources, as well as the continent's demand for gas overall.

+The president said such a step was not “only the right thing to do from a moral standpoint” but “it's going to put us on a stronger strategic footing”.

-As part of the plan, the US and other nations will increase liquified natural gas exports to Europe by 15 billion cubic metres this year, the White House said, adding that even larger shipments would be delivered in the future.
+Under the plan, the US and other nations will increase liquified natural gas exports to Europe by 15 billion cubic metres this year.
+Even larger shipments would be delivered in the future.

 At the same time, they will try to keep their climate goals on track by powering gas infrastructure with clean energy and reducing methane leaks that can worsen global warming.